rajnandan1/Sankhya/README.md

-# BharatSankhya
+# Sankhya

 ![Made with Love in India](https://madewithlove.org.in/badge.svg)

-Bharat Sankhya quickly get Indian word for a selected.
+Sankhya quickly shows the Indian word for a selected number.

 ## Features